nurik123w/OnlineStoreProject_Bitlab2021/README.md

 - Customers can change their password.
 - Admin and Moderator can add or modify product.

-In order to log in as a admin use this account :  admin@mail.ru    password: ss ;
+> in order to log in as an admin use this account :  admin@mail.ru    password: ss .